Livermore's Shadowbrook: 1973–1977 homes & subdivision history

 Pricing history

-1. The Redwood - 5 bedrooms, 2 bathrooms, 2,304 sq. ft.
+1. The sales office (The Redwood) - 5 bedrooms, 2 bathrooms, 2,304 sq. ft.
 This home was used as the sales office.
-The full Redwood model was a few houses down.

 Original Redwood model home used as the sales office at Shadowbrook in Livermore, 1974